Universalization and the Origins of Fiscal Capacity: Introduction

 \section{Introduction}

 What sustains tax compliance and state capacity when enforcement is imperfect and institutions are fragile?
-Much of the economic literature emphasizes a coercive view of the state, where capacity depends on investments that extend its reach and enable it to coerce citizens into complying \citep{besley2009origins,besley2011pillars}.
+Much of the economic literature emphasizes a coercive view of the state, where capacity depends on investments that extend its reach and allow it to enforce compliance \citep{besley2009origins,besley2011pillars}.
 In contrast, a second view considers the emergence of a strong state as a collective arrangement in which citizens voluntarily comply with taxes in exchange for public goods and institutional legitimacy \citep{weingast1997political,weingast2005constitutional,binmore1994game,binmore1998evolution,ACEMOGLU20051199}.
 Within this view, economic models have microfounded compliance through intrinsic reciprocity, where reciprocal behavior between the elite and citizens is driven by citizens' preferences \citep{besley2020}.
 Tax morale in such frameworks depends on perceptions of government behavior and can sustain either high- or low-capacity equilibria depending on expectations about the expenditure mix of the government.